Backscattering reduction in a sharply bent water wave channel: Plate-array metamaterial

-Bringing our focus back to the primary objective, i.e., to reduce the backscattering in a twisted water wave channel, we consider plates with a finite thickness $d$ and we confine the system into a waveguide of width $W$ with two perpendicular turns, each turn being constructed as indicated with dotted lines in Fig. \ref{fig:comsol_surface}(a).
+Bringing our focus back to the primary objective, i.e., to reduce the backscattering in a sharply bent water wave channel, we consider plates with a finite thickness $d$ and we confine the system into a waveguide of width $W$ with two perpendicular turns, each turn being constructed as indicated with dotted lines in Fig. \ref{fig:comsol_surface}(a).
 Since we are going to perform experiments, we chose the thickness of the plates to be $d = 0.02W$ so that the reflection is minimized and the plates are rigid enough.
 Now the reflection is not exactly zero for two reasons: firstly, the plates have a non-zero thickness and secondly, there are edge effects because the channel walls stop the periodicity.
+The case of infinitesimally thin plates in a waveguide is considered in Appendix C to illustrate these edge effects.
 In the following, we will evaluate the impact of the plate thickness on $|R|$.

 We performed numerical simulations taking a number $N$ of plates and computing the mean value of $|R|^2$ over all the frequencies below $f_{\text{cut-off}}$, for different values of thickness $d/W \in [0.01, 0.10]$.
 The obtained curves are shown in Fig. \ref{fig:optimal_n_multiple_thickness}.
 We can observe that, as expected, the mean reflection diminishes with the plate thickness.
 The number of plates also plays a role in the reflection coefficient.
 For a small number of plates, the hypothesis $ka \ll 1$ is not satisfied, while for a large value of $N$, the high density of plates creates a barrier within the channel.
 There is therefore an optimal number of plates for each thickness for which the minimum of $|R|$ is achieved.
 For the chosen value $d/W = 0.02$ (red curve in Fig. \ref{fig:optimal_n_multiple_thickness}), the optimal number of plates is $N = 5$.
 In this case, despite having non-zero thickness plates (rigid enough), the reflection coefficient is globally (broadband in frequency) small, not so far from the ideal case of zero thickness plates for an infinite grating discussed in the previous section.